-Born in Venezuela, in 1994 he completed his undergraduate studies in Electrical Engineering in Universidad Metropolitana, Caracas.
+Manny Hernandez is a Venezuelan-born nonprofit leader, a social media author, and a passionate hispanic diabetes advocate and key opinion leader who has lived with LADA (Latent Autoimmune Diabetes in Adults) since 2002.
+In 1994, he completed his undergraduate studies in Electrical Engineering in Universidad Metropolitana, Caracas.
 In 1996 he obtained his Masters degree from Cornell University.
-He has worked with Procter & Gamble, Quepasa.com, Earth911, Pets911, Full Sail University and Ning.
+Before DHF, he worked with Procter & Gamble, Quepasa.com, Earth911, Pets911, Full Sail University and Ning.
 He wrote “Ning for Dummies,” (April 2009) and collaborated in other books on social media and health 2.0.
 He is a fully bilingual (Spanish/English), fluent in French and conversational in Italian and German.

 In 2007, he started TuDiabetes.org and EsTuDiabetes.org along with his wife, Andreina Davila.
 In 2008 they co-founded Diabetes Hands Foundation and served as Chairman of the board between 2008 and 2012, growing the board from 5 members to 14, to support the organization’s growth beyond half a million US$ in annual revenue.
 As President of the Diabetes Hands Foundation, he is responsible for program strategy, fundraising, and partnership development.
 He currently serves as advisor for IDF’s Life for a Child Program; USC Annenberg School for Communication: The California Endowment Health Journalism Fellowships; Insulindependence, Inc.; and DASH Sports Education.